tgieruc/Representation-of-Women-in-Movies/docs/index.md

 # On the Screen

-To analyze the way different genres are portrayed in movies, we analyzed the Stanford CoreNLP-processed plot summaries provided for 42,000 movies in the CMU dataset.
+To analyze the way different genders are portrayed in movies, we analyzed the Stanford CoreNLP-processed plot summaries provided for 42,000 movies in the CMU dataset.
 We use the output of the Stanford CoreNLP pipeline to acquire information about characters.

 Not all characters in a movie are equally significant, we considered the characters mentioned in the plot summaries as main characters as they are valuable enough to the plot to be represented in a condensed description of the movie.